We all do it.

-This type of thinking does detach us from the reality we are living in now, and creates expectations within us about how the future may look.
+This type of thinking does detach us from the reality we are living in now, and creates expectations within us about how the future should look.
 When those expectations aren’t met, we innocently tend to feel disappointed, scared or frustrated.
 The fact of the matter is that the expectations or hopes are made up in the first place, by our own thinking, and aren’t a reflection of what should happen.

-What I find key to see, is that when we are lost in future imaginings, we don’t have the complete equation on hand.
+What I find helpful to see, is that when we are lost in future imaginings, we don’t have the complete equation on hand.
 Firstly we can’t know exactly what is going to happen, how something is going to play out.
 Secondly, we can’t know what our thinking in the moment in the future will be.
-Wisdom is an in-the-moment navigational force, and whilst our wisdom today may suggest one thing, it may suggest something even better 3 days later, at the time when we find ourselves actually faced with the event or conversation we have been thinking about.
+Wisdom is an in-the-moment navigational force.
+Whilst our wisdom today may suggest one thing, it may suggest something even better three days later, at the time when we find ourselves actually faced with the event or conversation we have been thinking about.
 Keeping our mind busy with lots of thinking about something in future, also doesn’t allow us to be in the greatest clarity available.
 Our mind remains fixed on imaginings.
 And when our mind feels busy, we tend to not feel at our best, which may trigger more anxious thinking about the future.
 It can be somewhat of a vicious cycle.